Guide To Visiting Santorini With Kids

 View from airbnb apartment in Pyrgos, Santorini

-There is so much to discover in Santorini.
-From black and red beaches to a Bronze Age settlement, Roman ruins and cliff-top towns.
-Taxis are few and far between (there’s around 20 on the whole island) so hire a car to get the most out of your trip.
+I would hugely recommend hiring a car to get around Santorini with kids.
+There is so much to discover on the island: from black and red beaches to a Bronze Age settlement, Roman ruins and cliff-top towns.
+You will want to have an independent mode of transport.
+Taxis are few and far between (there’s around 20 on the whole island) so hire a car to get the most out of your trip with children to Santorini.
 You can’t beat having the freedom to discover the island on your own terms and stopping when you want to take pictures of the scenery.

 Caldera in Santorini, Greece